August 2007 Archives

 It's not clear whether Newsweek's "balanced" coverage is in deference to its readers or its advertisers or both.
 This newest article comes at a time when ExxonMobil itself acknowledges climate change.
 "With its change of heart, ExxonMobil is more likely to win a place at the negotiating table as Congress debates climate legislation"

-To Begley's point, the deniers thrive and now have been invited to the negotiating table, and those media outlets that broadcast them also apparently thrive.
-The Financial Times featured an editorial last week, "The Steamrollers of Climate Science", by Clive Crook arguing that the IPCC and its reports were tainted by "pervasive bias"..
+To Begley's point, the deniers still thrive in their slowly closing circle of lies.
+In fact they have now have been invited to the negotiating table.
+Those media outlets which broadcast the deniers articles also thrive.
+The Financial Times featured an editorial last week titled, "The Steamrollers of Climate Science", by Clive Crook, arguing that the IPCC and its reports were tainted by "pervasive bias"..

 Oil in The Melting (Shhhh!)
 Arctic